vidalab/dtab-user-guide/source/includes/_sheet.md

 Users can use any external chart libraries instead of the above charting wrapper.
 The following functions can be useful for this purpose:

-* NxSheet.getRange( dataRangeString, callback ) - get data ranges in JSON format.
+* nxsheet.getRange( dataRangeString, callback ) - get data ranges in JSON format.
 This can be multiple comma separated ranges.
-* NxSheet.getNoteView() - the note chart view element.
+* nxsheet.getNoteView() - the note chart view element.
 This element is placed right below the note.
 * NxSheet.GridView() - the constructore for initializing an element on the grid.

 ## Settings